Nick Jensen: Washington Capitals

 During the 2022-23 NHL season, rumors of a potential trade involving Jensen surfaced.
-However, a few days before the trade deadline on February 28, 2023, Jensen signed a three year, $12.15 million contract extension, which carries a $4.05 million annual cap hit.
+However, a few days before the trade deadline on February 28, 2023, Jensen signed a three year, $12.15 million contract extension, which carried a $4.05 million average annual value.
+He appeared in 77 games with the Capitals, tying his career high with five goals and setting a new career high with 29 points.
+In 2023–24, Jensen played in 78 games, scoring just one goal and 14 points.
+On April 13, 2024 he took a hit from Mikey Eyssimont of the Tampa Bay Lightning along the boards that left him needing a stretcher in order for him to leave the ice.
+He walked out of the building but missed the final two games of the season due to the injury.